Car-fire murders: Hannah Clarke's abusive husband called his kids the night before he killed them

 Following the incident Baxter was issued a domestic violence order, which he breached just days later.

-Farmer said she had been aware of his controlling behaviour towards Hannah for quite some time, particularly the aggressive manner in which he would speak to her.
+Farmer said she had been aware of his controlling behaviour towards Clarke for quite some time, particularly the aggressive manner in which he would speak to her.

 "He was one step ahead of her all the time.
 He knew conversations that she hadn't talked to him about, maybe us or another person.
-He knew of it and prompted her," Ms Farmer added.
+He knew of it and prompted her," Farmer added.

-She said Baxter would demand sex from Hannah every night and wouldn't speak to her for days if she didn't comply.
+She said Baxter would demand sex from Clarke every night and wouldn't speak to her for days if she didn't comply.

 The dad-of-three finally reached a breaking point last Tuesday which was evident in his hysterical phone call with his children.